-Buying accumulation units means any income received, whether this is dividends from shares, coupon interest from bonds, or rental income from property, is buying additional units in the fund .
+Buying accumulation units means that any income received by the fund, whether this is dividends from shares, coupon interest from bonds, or rental income from property, is retained in the fund and buys more underlying assets for your units in the fund.
 If you choose income units, then any income the fund earns will be paid out to you, usually once or twice a year, although some funds make quarterly or monthly income payments.

 If you invest in shares directly, and want your dividends to be reinvested automatically, you can usually sign up to what is known as automatic dividend reinvestment (ADR).